-NOTE: The Act also strongly encourages lenders to provide deferments and for the next year to extend the maturity of SBA loan in deferment beyond the statutory limits that were in place before the Pandemic.
+If your loan is already on deferment you will receive eleven months of payments beginning with the first payment after your deferral period ends.
+The Act also strongly encourages lenders to provide deferments and for the next year to extend the maturity of SBA loan in deferment beyond the statutory limits that were in place before the Pandemic.
+PPP loans are not eligible for this program.